Spyder01/Spyce/README.md

 # Spyce
-A personal backend framework for node.js, build on the top of express.js
+A personal backend framework for node.js.